MicrosoftDocs/entra-docs/docs/identity/devices/macos-psso-deployment-eocustomers.md

 US government agencies must use a phish-resistant authentication method in the Platform SSO configuration deployed to their devices.

-As of macOS Sequoia, two phish-resistant methods are available in the Apple Platform SSO framework:
+macOS 14 Sonoma and later offer two phish-resistant methods in the Apple Platform SSO framework:

 1. [Secure Enclave](/mem/intune/configuration/platform-sso-macos#secure-enclave) (Recommended).
 2. [Smart card](/mem/intune/configuration/platform-sso-macos#smart-card).

-For more information and a comparison of available authentication methods with Platform SSO, please see Decide the authentication method.
+For more information and a comparison of available authentication methods with Platform SSO, please see [Decide the authentication method](https://learn.microsoft.com/en-us/mem/intune/configuration/platform-sso-macos#step-1---decide-the-authentication-method).

 ## Microsoft Intune Configuration